Leaving a mark of God’s love in our community and the world

 Karen’s Choice: Strawberry Citrus Tea Spritzer

-Jordan is a Senior at the University of Michigan.
-He loves being a team member at a ministry coffee shop and spends most of his free time with his wife.
+Jordan is a graduate student studying nuclear engineering and radiological sciences here at the University of Michigan.
+He loves being a team member of a ministry coffee shop.
+He also loves spending time with his wife, smooth jazz music, and a nice cup of coffee.

 Jordan’s Choice: Pour Over